abpframework/abp/docs/en/UI/Angular/Card-Component.md

 ```

-Then, `abp-card` component can be used.
-See example below:
+Then, the `abp-card` component can be used.
+See the example below:
 ```ts

 // card-demo.component.ts